2018ik/2018ik.github.io/_wiki/quotes.markdown

 >I see many young adults who have a one foot church life: one foot in the church and one foot in the world (especially their career)

+# Fellowship

+>We should be genuine and transparent, but also learn to season our speech with salt that it may not purvey death.